We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-A small study found flaxseed oil to work well in the treatment of constipation.
-People taking part in the research were given 4 milliliters of flaxseed oil per day.
+A small 2014 study found flaxseed oil to work well in treating constipation.
+People taking part in the research took 4 milliliters (ml) of flaxseed oil per day.

-Flaxseed oil can be taken as a supplement and normally comes in capsule form.
+People can take flaxseed oil as a supplement that usually comes in capsule form.
 Flaxseed oil supplements are available for purchase online.

 Constipation is the medical term for not pooping regularly or finding it hard to poop.
 Other symptoms include feeling bloated, sick, or having a belly ache.

-Traveling can mean that a person does not use the restroom at their usual times.
-It can help if they plan bathroom breaks to try and keep to their regular routine.
+Traveling can mean that a person does not use the restroom at their usual times, hydrate regularly, or eat their typical diet.
+Planning bathroom breaks to try and maintain a routine may help.

-Stress or anxiety about pooping away from home can stop someone being able to go.
-A person should try to relax, feel comfortable, and not rush, all of which can help.
+Stress or anxiety about using a restroom outside of the home can prevent people from emptying their bowels.
+A person should try to relax, feel comfortable, and not rush.

 A diet that contains enough fiber can help to keep the digestive system healthy.
-The two kinds of fiber are soluble and insoluble, and both are needed in the diet.
+Two kinds of fiber are essential to the diet: soluble and insoluble fiber.